emqx/emqx-docs/en_US/data-integration/syskeeper.md

    ```

-5. Click the **Add Action** button, and select **Forwarding with Data Bridge** from the dropdown list.
-With this action, EMQX sends the data processed by the rule to the data bridge.
+5. Click the + **Add Action** button to define an action that will be triggered by the rule.
+With this action, EMQX sends the data processed by the rule to SysKeeper Forwarder.

-6. Click the **+** icon next to the **Data bridge** drop-down box to create a data bridge.

-7. Select **SysKeeper Forward** from the **Type of Data Bridge** drop-down list.
-Fill in the required fields (marked with an asterisk).
+6. Select `SysKeeper Forwarder` from the **Type of Action** dropdown list.
+Keep the **Action** dropdown with the default `Create Action` value.
+You can also select a Sink if you have created one.
+This demonstration will create a new Sink

-8. Enter a name for the data bridge.
+7. Enter a name for the Sink.
 The name should be a combination of upper/lower case letters and numbers.

-9. Select the `my_sysk` just created from the Connector dropdown box.
-You can also create a new Connector by clicking the button next to the dropdown box.
-For the configuration parameters, see [Create a Connector](#create-connector).

-10. Enter the action information:
+8. Enter the action information:

    * **Topic**: The topic for the republish messages.